 - The right to consult with an attorney is limited to a reasonable period of time,

-Contact criminal defense attorney Eric J. Olson and learn more about your rights if you refused a DWI test.
+Contact Olson Defense and learn more about your rights if you refused a DWI test or have been charged with test refusal.